What is a Wi-Fi Extender

 In this NETGEAR extender, you have an awesome but frequently forgotten option to manually switch between the broadcasting channels, although this might require some twist of the wrist.
 Try alternating them in the device's settings and look for the best results using a speed test or official Android app by NETGEAR.
 Finally, you can also point 2 antennas in several directions to enhance the signal where you need it the most.

 As a conclusion, NETGEAR N300 Wi-Fi extender is a considerable choice when you have to quickly enhance your Wi-Fi signal for your tablet, phone or notebook.
 Give it a try, and see for yourself how handy and easy it is actually to use.

 More Products to Consider

-If your PC or notebook doesn't have a Wi-Fi module, you can grab this Edimax EW-7811U Wi-Fi USB adaptor and forget about cable wires dangling everywhere.
+If your PC or laptop doesn't have a Wi-Fi module, you can grab the Edimax EW-7811U Wi-Fi USB adapter and forget about cable wires dangling everywhere.
 Simply plug it into a USB port and it will catch a wireless signal on the fly.

 Wavlink AC1200 Dual Band Wifi Range Extender

 Even the interface of Wavlink AC1200 Dual Band implies that this Wi-Fi extender is set to provide a strong and persistent signal.
 It has 4 external antennas and supports the latest wireless connection standard 802.11ac, which exceeds thrice the common devices.
 AC1200 functions in dual frequency range mode provide the aggregate bandwidth of up to 1.2 GB/s.
 Such specifications make this model an excellent choice for offices and large houses.
 You can use it not only as a repeater but as a router too, by the way.
 Just plug in the cable and switch it to router mode.
 This makes AC1200 not just an ordinary repeater, but a full-fledged Internet connection dispatcher!